-The interior design that originates in Morocco is heavily influenced by its diversity and rich cultural history.
-My trip to Morocco last year I was able to see first hand the stunning and alluring architecture that so clearly echoes through its interior design style.
-Surrounded by vibrant colours, intricate carvings and exquisite furnishings it was hard not to fall in love.
+Moroccan design is known for its diversity and rich cultural history.
+During my trip to Morocco a few years ago I was able to see first hand the stunning and charming architecture that so clearly echoes through its interior design style.
+Surrounded by bright colours and ornate carvings it’s hard not to fall in love.

 A Riad – An elaborate carved skylights that is open to the air

-Muqarans – A common and intricate type of decoration, which can be made from brick, stone, stucco, or wood.
+Muqarans – A common and intricate type of decoration.
+Made from brick, stone, stucco, or wood.

 Archways – Used in almost every aspect of Moroccan housing whether it is doors, entrances, windows or niches.

-Typically neutral in colour and embellished with hundreds of mirrored sequins, the blankets can be used as bedcovers, wall hangings or rugs to add sparkle to any room.
-The texture and the sequins provide a great touch of glitz and glam if your rooms are looking a little dull.
+Typically neutral in colour and embellished with hundreds of mirrored sequins.
+These blankets can be used as bedcovers, wall hangings or rugs.
+Texture and sequins provide a little fun to dull looking rooms.

 Create a Moroccan-style look by in your own courtyard by using terracotta tiles, wire chairs and tiled table.
-Mosaic tiles on the wall can compliment the design, together with raised beds of arum, phormium, fatsia and grasses.
+In addition, mosaic tiles on the wall can compliment the design, together with raised beds of arum, phormium, fatsia and grasses.

 Typically hand embroidered and available in a variety of colours and styles, Moroccan leather ottomans, or poufs, are an ideal addition to a comfortable, casual seating area.